 In this document, you will learn how monthly active rows (MAR) are calculated, how to track your MAR, and how to optimize your usage.

 Our pricing model is based on consumption.
-You purchase a block of credits meant to last a year.
 Each month, we calculate your consumption of credits based on your monthly active rows across all connectors and destinations in your account.

 You can use any Fivetran connectors you want and add or remove connectors over time.
 You can likewise add or remove destinations.
 Your credits will be consumed based on your MAR, with no difference between connectors.
 Connectors will use varying MAR based on the data that is being added or changed in the source system and the sync strategy that Fivetran has selected.